-- Inductively defined ASTs for program syntax.
-We have thoroughly discussed this topic. - What about denotations?
-For now, we will only use simple inductively defined values (without functional abstraction) like numbers, lists, tuples, etc. - What about environments?
+- A program is an inductively defined AST.
+We have thoroughly discussed this topic.
+In most functional languages, a program is simply a closed expression, where an expression has a simple inductive definition as an AST. - What about denotations?
+Our meta-interpreter will return ordinary values like numbers, lists, tuples, etc., but each such value depends on the environment, so the meaning of a sub-expression is really a function from environments to values. - How do we formalize the set of environments?
 Mathematicians like to use functions.
-An environment is a function from variables to denotations.
+An environment is a function from variables (syntax) to denotations.
 But environment functions are special because they are finite.
-Software engineers prefer to represent them as lists of pairs, binding variables to denotations. - In "higher-order" languages, functions are data objects.
+Software engineers prefer to represent them as lists of pairs, binding variables to denotations.
 How do we represent them?
-For now we will use ASTs possibly supplemented by simple denotations (as described above).
+For now we will use (partial) functions from environments to values (since they require no further specification).